-112. A REVIEW OF THE SALVAGE TIMBER OP-ERATIONS ON THE PASCAGOULA RIVER WILDLIFE MANAGEMENT AREA, February 23, 1981, 98 pages among others, that the Attorney General review contract violations and that the DWC develop a comprehensive timber management plan for all state-owned wildlife management areas, with priority to PRWMA.
+112. A REVIEW OF THE SALVAGE TIMBER OP-ERATIONS ON THE PASCAGOULA RIVER WILDLIFE MANAGEMENT AREA, February 23, 1981, 98 pages

 In September 1979 Hurricane Frederic damaged approximately 50 million board feet of timber on the Pascagoula River Wildlife Management Area (PRWMA) located in George and Jackson counties.
 Officials of the Department of Wildlife Conservation (DWC), which administers the PRWMA, decided to salvage the damaged timber.